GrabzIt/grabzit/javascript/readme.txt

-GrabzIt 3.3
+GrabzIt 3.4
 ===========

-This library allows you to dynamically convert HTML or a URL to a image, DOCX document or PDF, a online video to a animated gif or a HTML table into a CSV, JSON or excel spreadsheet.
+This library allows you to dynamically convert HTML or a URL to a image, rendered HTML, DOCX document or PDF, a online video to a animated gif or a HTML table into a CSV, JSON or excel spreadsheet.
 The resulting capture can then be added to anywhere within the webpage or returned as a data URI.
 Full documentation of this library can be found here: https://grabz.it/api/javascript/

 An example of the GrabzIt in action can be found in the demo.html and demoDataURI.html files.
 Remember to replace the "Your Application Key" with your actual application key found here: https://grabz.it/api/